 - Place 1 cake layer on a serving plate, or in a 9-inch springform pan to use as a guide, and spread on 1/8-inch of filling.

-- Repeat with remaining layers and filling, finishing with the glazed layer on top.
+- Repeat with remaining layers and portions of filling, and finish with the glazed layer on top.

 - Use the rest of the filling to cover the sides of the cake.
 Sprinkle with ground nuts of choice, if desired.
 Refrigerate.